Digital platform (infrastructure)

-A digital platform is a software-based online infrastructure that facilitates interactions and transactions between users.
+A digital platform is a software-based online infrastructure that facilitates user interactions and transactions.

 Digital platforms can act as data aggregators to help users navigate large amounts of information, as is the case with search engines; as matchmakers to enable transactions between users, as is the case with digital marketplaces; or as collaborative tools to support the development of new content, as is the case with online communities.
 Digital platforms can also combine several of these features, such as when a social media platform enables both searching for information and matchmaking between users.

 Digital platforms can be more or less decentralized in their data architecture and can be governed based on more or less distributed decision-making.

 Operations

-Based on governance principles that can evolve over time, platforms shape how their users orchestrate digital resources to create social connections and perform market transactions.
+Based on governance principles that can evolve, platforms shape how their users orchestrate digital resources to create social connections and perform market transactions.
 Digital platforms typically rely on big data stored in the cloud to perform algorithmic computations that facilitate user interactions.
-For instance, algorithms can be designed to analyze a user's historical preferences with the aim of providing targeted recommendations of new users with whom to connect or of new content likely to be of interest.
+For instance, algorithms can be designed to analyze a user's historical preferences to provide targeted recommendations of new users with whom to connect or of new content likely to be of interest.

 Platforms can be multisided, meaning that qualitatively different groups of users come to the platform to be matched with each other, such as buyers with sellers of goods, developers with users of applications, or consumers with advertisers.
 Digital platforms can thus act as catalogs, as marketplaces, as mediators, and as service providers, depending on their focus and the groups of users that they manage to attract.
-Platform operations are such that platform organizations “connect-and-coordinate” more often than they “command-and-control”.
+Platform operations are such that platform organizations "connect-and-coordinate" more often than they "command-and-control".